Leigh, Greater Manchester: Sport

-Leigh has a professional rugby league team – Leigh Leopards – whose main claim to fame is beating Leeds 24–7 in the 1971 Challenge Cup final at Wembley Stadium.
+Leigh has a professional rugby league team – Leigh Leopards – whose main claim to fame is beating Hull KR 17-16 in the 2023 Challenge Cup final at Wembley Stadium for the third time.
 The club play in the Super League.
 Leigh has several amateur clubs, including Leigh East and Leigh Miners Rangers.

 The town had a semi-professional football team, Leigh Genesis (formerly Leigh RMI), which ceased operations at a senior level in June 2011.
 The most successful amateur club is Leigh Athletic, which currently plays in the Manchester Football League.

 Leigh also has an athletics club, Leigh Harriers AC, founded in 1909, and a Rugby Union club, Leigh RUFC, based at Round Ash Park, which gained promotion in 2007, to RFU league North 2 (West), and is current holder of the Lancashire Trophy which it won in May 2008 for the third consecutive year.
 Attached to the club is a crown green bowling section which runs several teams in local bowling leagues.
 Leigh has two cricket clubs: Leigh Cricket Club play in the ECB Premier League Liverpool Competition, and Westleigh Cricket Club, have two senior and 4 junior teams playing in the Greater Manchester Cricket League.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+The town is served by both BBC Radio Lancashire and BBC Radio Manchester.
+Other radio stations are Greatest Hits Radio Wigan & St Helens, Heart North West, Smooth North West, Capital Manchester and Lancashire and Radio M29, a community based station.